Skip to main content

 Protocols for Women Hormonal Balance

-For women, particularly in the perimenopausal and postmenopausal stages, addresses a different set of symptomatic and physiological needs.
+For women, particularly in the perimenopausal and postmenopausal stages, hormonal optimization addresses a different set of symptomatic and physiological needs.
 The goal is to restore balance and alleviate symptoms like fatigue, mood changes, and loss of muscle tone.
 Low-dose testosterone therapy can be a highly effective component of a comprehensive plan.

 Women receive a much smaller dose of Testosterone Cypionate, typically administered subcutaneously, to restore levels to the upper end of the normal female range.
 This can have a significant impact on energy, libido, cognitive clarity, and the ability to maintain lean muscle mass.